 Everyone appreciates an open terrarium, or as I like to call them – bowls of plants.

 Just kidding.
-They may not be a terrarium in the truest sense of the word, but there’s still a place in my home for interesting collections of plants, curated in beautiful containers.
+They may not be a terrarium in the truest sense of the word, but there’s still a place in my heart for all botanical creations.

-Generally speaking, open terrariums are much simpler than a functional closed terrarium – making them a versatile choice for the home.
+Generally speaking, open terrariums are much simpler than functional closed terrariums – making them a versatile choice for the home.

-That being said, they do have their own unique requirements.
+But they do still have their own unique requirements.
 If you plant your succulents like you do your ferns, you’re going to have a problem.

-So, in this article you’ll learn when to plant an open terrarium vs a closed terrarium.
-Which plants to choose, and how ultimately to build and care for your open terrarium.
+So, in this article, you’ll learn when to plant an open terrarium vs. a closed terrarium.
+Which plants to choose, and how to build and care for your open terrarium.

 Why Make an Open Terrarium?

 Open terrariums are popular, and for good reason.

 They’re a great way for people to get started with terrariums, and I’m 100% behind that.
-You still get all the experience of planting and building a terrarium, but you don’t have to deal with many of the factors that can easily take down a terrarium.
+You still get all the experience of planting and building a terrarium, but you don’t have to deal with many of the factors that can easily go wrong in a closed system.

-They’re often more ornamental than horticultural, but they come with plenty of direct advantages:
+You could argue they’re more ornamental than technical, but they come with plenty of direct advantages: